The Three Faces of Iblis

 II.

-The Illuminative Face of Iblis
+The Illuminated Face of Iblis

 The motive is fidelity, fealty, or loyalty.

 Iblis refuses homage to Adam because divinity alone is worthy of it.
 It is insolence, blasphemy, or polytheism to regard anything but divinity this way.
+This view is best representative of the traditional Sufi view of Iblis in literature.

 III.